Hellooo, Homemade Al Pastor!

 Easy homemade Al Pastor?
-Taco Tuesday will never be the same. ♡ Read on to learn more about this Al Pastor Marinade recipe, or jump straight to the recipe & get grilling!
+Taco Tuesday will never be the same.

-Al Pastor Marinade Key Ingredients
+Key Ingredients

 Here’s what you’ll need:

-How to make this Homemade Al Pastor:
+How to Make Homemade Al Pastor Marinade

 Building off the simplicity of the ingredients list, it’s seriously easy to make this homemade al pastor marinade recipe – it comes together in less than a minute thanks to a blender!

 I suggest cooking your al pastor marinated proteins on the grill or in a grill pan to create similar smoky, crispy, caramelization of traditional al pastor that’s cooked on a vertical spit.
-If you do not have access to a grill, you can create a similar effect by baking in the oven & finishing under the broiler.
-(That’s exactly how I make my Sheet Pan Chicken al Pastor Tacos!)

-I cannot wait for you to try this Al Pastor Marinade!
-It’s uniquely spicy, citrusy, & earthy, & it’s perfect for whenever a Mexican food craving strikes!
 If you do give it a try, be sure to let me know!
 Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+We LOVE seeing your PWWB creations!
+Happy grilling! ♡

 PrintEasy 10-Minute Al Pastor Marinade